DailyL/small-scale-autonomous-cars/README.md

 ## 🛠️ Hardware

-We summarized platform details in table, wchich compares hardware characteristics, including steering dynamics, actuators, sensors, and costs.
-It outlines software frameworks, simulation tools, and primary focus tasks, serving as a reference for specific driving behaviors.
+We summarized the platform details in a table that compares hardware characteristics such as steering dynamics, actuators, sensors, and costs.
+It also outlines software frameworks, simulation tools, and primary focus tasks, providing a reference for specific driving behaviors.